The Clear Edge

 You’ll track three types of energy separately: physical, mental, and emotional.
 They deplete and recharge differently.

-• Or are you dragging, heavy, wanting to collapse?
+Physical energy: can you move, exercise, and stay alert?
+Or are you dragging, feeling heavy, and wanting to collapse?

-• Or is your brain foggy, slow, stuck in loops?
+Mental energy: can you think strategically, solve problems, and learn new things?
+Or is your brain foggy, slow, and stuck in loops?

 Every 2 hours, record four things